marcusziade/GoGrok/README.md

 # GoGrok (Work in progress)

-A lightweight Go client for the Grok API, focusing on chat completions with streaming support.
+A lightweight feature-complete Go client for the Grok API.

-## Quick Start

 ### Installation